-The LISS panel (Longitudinal Internet Studies for the Social sciences) is the principal component of the MESS project.
-It consists of 4500 households, comprising 7000 individuals.
+The LISS panel (Longitudinal Internet studies for the Social Sciences) is the principal component of the MESS project.
+It consists of 5,000 households, comprising approximately 7,500 individuals.
 The panel is based on a true probability sample of households drawn from the population register by Statistics Netherlands.
 Households that could not otherwise participate are provided with a computer and Internet connection.

 Panel members complete online questionnaires every month of about 15 to 30 minutes in total.
 They are paid for each completed questionnaire.
 One member in the household provides the household data and updates this information at regular time intervals.
 View an example of the questionnaire screen